-Aspect and domain filters are constructed from data in the aspect histogram.
+Aspect filters are constructed from data in the aspect histogram.
 For example, highlighted data in the following histogram can be used to create an aspect filter to refine your digital camera search to return only underwater cameras (of which there are 22):

 Here's the corresponding aspect filter, which limits your search to underwater cameras only:

 In a URL request, the same filter will look like this: